Because of its size, HSV is able to offer a variety of home site types:

-The West side also has a large swimming pool, Lake DeSoto and Lake Pineda, a recreation area including miniature golf and tennis courts, and one of the best hiking trails in the Village.
-Lake DeSoto has a marina where you can rent boats; in fact, it is the only HSV marina where you can rent paddle boats, as well as party barges.
-A swimming/picnic beach on Lake DeSoto is under renovation.
+The West side also has Lake DeSoto and Lake Pineda, a recreation area including miniature golf and pickleball courts, and some of the best hiking trails in the Village.
+Lake DeSoto has a marina where you can rent boats; in fact, it is the only HSV marina where you can rent paddle boats, as well as kayaks and paddle boards.
+A swimming/picnic beach is located on Lake DeSoto.

 Because the West side has been around since the early 1970's, there are many more stores, restaurants, and other commercial developments outside the West gate, making the West end of the Village more convenient.

 In addition, beautiful Lake Ouachita, the largest lake in Arkansas, and its surrounding State Park are only a few minutes from the West gate.

 Because of its age, the West side has mostly older and smaller homes.
 However, there are still many wooded home sites and mountain top sites with fantastic views where new homes are still being built, and many people are now buying older homes and renovating them to have all the modern features while still having all the conveniences of living on the West side.

 The central areas of the Village are a little newer than the far West end and, being in the middle, are more convenient to both ends of the Village.
 In fact, around the intersection of DeSoto and Minorca, the very center of HSV, are hundreds of heavily wooded lots which have very few houses on them, if you are looking for seclusion and the natural beauty of the forest and wildlife while still being close to everything HSV has to offer.